Find Affordable College Courses

 Read More…

 With a ranking of #10, University of Missouri - St Louis did quite well on this year’s best value schools for sociology students working on their bachelor’s degree.
-Located in the suburb of Saint Louis, UMSL is a public college with a fairly large student population.
+Located in the large suburb of Saint Louis, UMSL is a public school with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UMSL are $12,015 a year.
+In-state tuition fees for undergraduate students at UMSL are $12,015 per year.
 While working on their Bachelor's Degree, sociology majors at UMSL accumulate an average of around $29,217 in student debt.

 Read More…